nickmonad/bips.dev/web/content/338/index.md

 ## Compatibility

-Nodes with protocol version &gt;= 70017 that do not implement this BIP, and nodes with protocol version &lt; 70017, will continue to remain compatible with implementing software: transactions would not be relayed to peers sending the disabletx message (provided that BIP 37 or BIP 60 has been implemented), and while periodic address relay may still take
+Nodes with protocol version \>= 70017 that do not implement this BIP, and nodes with protocol version \< 70017, will continue to remain compatible with implementing software: transactions would not be relayed to peers sending the disabletx message (provided that BIP 37 or BIP 60 has been implemented), and while periodic address relay may still take